MrJohz/blog/content/posts/xxxx-why-test/index.md

 ## Testing for Faster Development

 When I started programming, I did testing like this: I would write my code, and then I’d run it.
+And that was pretty much the full test.
 I’d run the program I’d written a few times with different arguments or inputs and make sure it was doing what I expected.

 This strategy works really well at first.
 You try out your code by using it — how can there be any purer approach?
 And it’s really easy to get started too.
 No boilerplate, no extra frameworks; just run the code and poke around a bit until you’re confident that it works.